ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

         memory: "100Mi"
         cpu: 1

->You can use **kubectl describe pods** to see all pods detail, and you can see, it really be have the limit and request.If we don’t give it limit and request, default is allocated no memory request/limit and 100m CPU request and no limit, that try to prove it.
+>You can use **kubectl describe pods** to see all pods detail, and you can see, it really behave the limit and request.
+If we don’t give it limit and request, the default is allocated no memory request/limit and 100m CPU request and no limit, that try to prove it.
-First we need to rollback the previous revision, use **kubectl rollout history deployment/testwebapp-deployment** can see the revision id.
+First, we need to rollback the previous revision, use **kubectl rollout history deployment/testwebapp-deployment** can see the revision id.

 6.3.
-Copy below command and paste into terminal, this command help you to rollback the specify revision
+Copy below command and paste into terminal, this command helps you to rollback the specify revision

     $ kubectl rollout undo deployment/testwebapp-deployment --to-revision=1

->You can use kubectl describe pods to see the resource limit/request are disapper or not
+>You can use kubectl describe pods to see the resource limit/request are disappear or not.

 6.4.
 Now you can use below command to see the resource limit and request.

     $ kubectl get pod/<pod-name> -o jsonpath={.spec.containers[].resources}

 ### Clean Resource

 7.1.
 That all, now clean the clusters, use below command to clean up.

     $ kops delete cluster example.cluster.k8s.local --yes

 ## Conclusion